 POLS 204.
 AMERICAN NATIONAL GOVERNMENT.
 A survey of national political institutions including Congress, the Supreme Court, the presidency, public bureaucracy, and a review of selected topics in public policy.
+Semester course, three hours.

 POLS 205.
 POLITICAL PHILOSOPHY AND THE CHRISTIAN INTELLECTUAL TRADITION.
 This course introduces students to the study of political philosophy through an examination of selected works of political philosophers, theologians, and political actors as those works consider the intersection of theology and political life.
+Semester course, three hours.